Bader0Alrajhi/Disaster-Response-Project/README.md

 There is one notebooks available here to showcase work related to the above questions.
 Markdown cells were used to assist in walking through the thought process for individual steps.

 ### Results
-The main findings of the code can be found at recap section in the end of the Jupyter at Seattle Airbnb Project.ipynb.
+The main findings of the code can be found at app folder.

 ### Licensing, Authors, Acknowledgements